 RICKI's planned kitchen research studies as well as some of our recently completed kitchen research reports are listed below.
 As a RICKI Member, you will receive these reports for free.
-Additionally, RICKI members also receive exclusive access to all newly published reports six months prior to public release.
+Additionally, RICKI members also receive exclusive access to all newly published reports one full year prior to public release.
 We also look to our members to provide input on research topics for each study to help ensure we are exploring information that will have a direct impact on your business.
 Individual reports are available for purchase by non-members through our Research Store.

 Upscale Consumers & Their Kitchens